 Like I said above, however, if you’re new to it, just try some of the pre-sets to figure out what sounds good.
 Additionally, read the article I just mentioned to you, because I really did my best to explain it in a way everyone can understand.
 It even took me a little while to figure out what compression actually was.

 6) Using EQ to Clear Up Unwanted Noise and Emphasize Desired Sounds

-I would argue that the Channel EQ is the next step to really increase the sound quality of some of your instruments.
+I would argue that the Channel EQ (my full tutorial) is the next step to really increase the sound quality of some of your instruments.
 There is a lot to learn about it too, in my opinion.

 When using the EQ, just ask yourself what about the instrument you don’t like?
 Is there too much low-end?
 Does it sound kind of muffled and muddy?
 Or are there weird hissing sounds, crashes, almost like a high-pitched “tst” sound, like a drum cymbal?

 The channel EQ is what you can do to clear out some of that noise.
-Personally, I’ve really grown to enjoy using it, because I find that using a bit of Channel EQ is the difference between having a guitar part that sounds awful and a guitar part that sounds great.
+Like I mentioned in my article on using EQ on guitars, I’ve really grown to enjoy using it, because I find that using a bit of Channel EQ is the difference between having a guitar part that sounds awful and a guitar part that sounds great.